• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Height x spread in 10 years: up to 4m (13ft) x 3m (10ft).

-Available for delivery: May - late August.
+Available for delivery: early April - late August.

 Crab apples (Malus) are related to the common apple and are grown for their lavish display of spring flowers and edible fruits which can be made into jelly.
 They are also very useful pollinators as they have a long flowering period and are often interplanted in commercial apple orchards to assist with pollination.
 Crab apples make ideal specimen trees and are suitable for smaller gardens.
 Grafted on to M26 semi-dwarfing rootstock, our crab apples will grow 2.4-3.6m (8-12ft) in height and spread.
 Crab apple trees are 1.2-1.5m (4-5ft) high on despatch.
 Pot grown trees are available from April to late August.